 Fix 2.
 Reset OneDrive

-Resetting the client could usually resolve most OneDrive errors quickly, including OneDrive isn't connect and so on, and follows these steps to complete the OneDrive reset without losing any data.
+Resetting the client could usually resolve most OneDrive errors quickly, including OneDrive isn't connected and so on, and following these steps to complete the OneDrive reset without losing any data.

 Step 1.
-Press and tap the Win+R key to open the Run window, and then type the following command: %localappdata%/Microsoft\OneDrive/onedrive.exe /reset, click OK to confirm。
+Press and tap the Win+R key to open the Run window, and then type the following command: %localappdata%\Microsoft\OneDrive\onedrive.exe /reset, and click OK to confirm。

 Step 2.
 After a few minutes, follow the screen instructions to complete the next OneDrive operation, and then check that OneDrive is still crashing.